tee3/homedir/README.md

 the system as well as installs system packages added after the initial bootstrap of the system.

+NOTE: Installing system packages should really be generalized a bit since packages required for work are the same regardless of which system you are on.
+A package list with a script for each system that processes the list and turns it into commands to Homebrew, `apt-get`, `yum`, etc. would be an interesting approach.

 ## fedora

 To install system packages for Fedora-based systems (via yum), run the